Malinda Williams

 Malinda Williams (born September 24, 1970) is an American actress and producer.
 She began her career on television, before appearing in films A Thin Line Between Love and Hate (1996), High School High (1996), and The Wood (1999).

 From 2000 to 2004, Williams starred as Tracy "Bird" Van Adams in the Showtime drama series Soul Food, for which she received three NAACP Image Award for Outstanding Actress in a Drama Series nominations.
 After starring role in the short-lived NBC drama series Windfall, Williams returned to film playing supporting roles in Idlewild (2006), Daddy's Little Girls (2007), First Sunday (2008), and 2 Days in New York (2012).

+Early life

+Raised in Plainfield, New Jersey, Williams moved to nearby Westfield at the age of 12 and graduated from Westfield High School.

 Career

 Williams made her television debut in an episode of The Cosby Show in 1987.
 She guest starred on Miami Vice, Roc, My So-Called Life, Sister, Sister, Moesha, and NYPD Blue.
 In film, she made her debut in the 1996 black comedy-romance film A Thin Line Between Love and Hate.
 Later that year, she co-starred in Sunset Park and High School High.
 From 1997 to 1998, she had a starring role in The WB sitcom Nick Freno: Licensed Teacher.
 In 1999, she appeared in the romantic comedy film The Wood and the following year in the thriller Uninvited Guest.

 Williams is best known for her role as Bird in the Showtime drama series Soul Food, a continuation of the successful 1997 film of the same name.
 It also starred Nicole Ari Parker and Vanessa Estelle Williams.
 For her performance, Williams received three NAACP Image Awards for Outstanding Actress in a Drama Series nominations.
 The series aired from 2000 to 2004.
 Soul Food went on to be the longest running drama with a predominantly black cast in the history of American prime-time television.
 While on Soul Food, Williams appeared Ruff Endz's music video "Someone to Love You" in 2002.